Soft Crash, 2016. 5"46, HD CGI video.

 I was asked to make a film for The Southbank Centre in London for their "Power of Power" season.
 The film (above) is called Soft Crash and it's a meditation on the financial collapse of 2008 and the subsequent public bank bailouts, austerity economics and recent trend towards nationalist isolationism.
 It's a really dense film that I enjoyed researching, but at times it can feel very encrypted, conspiratorial almost.
 One of the side effects of creating something so dense is that a lot of people might watch and simply feel mystified as to what's going on.
 So, with that in mind, I thought I'd write some viewing notes to go along with the film.

-The brief was to make a film about power, money, wealth and dynasty, with some connection to Wagner’s Ring Cycle.
+The brief was to make a film about power, money, wealth and dynasty, with some connection to Wagner’s Ring Cycle (which was showing at The Soutbank Centre at the same time as the film exhibited).
 My first point of inspiration was an idea I've had kicking around for about 10 years.
 In 2004, I was in Amsterdam with some friends and we were playing cards.
 At the point where one player should have won, the few remaining cards kept circulating endlessly in limited permutations.
 Unexpectedly, the game had reached a deadlock where no player could win.
 It was only after many rounds of play that we realised something was wrong: one card was missing from the deck.

 This missing part had created the conditions for a kind of structural stability.
 No player could win, yet no player could lose so long as they continued circulating the cards.
 The free market of the game had become a cartel, a system of limited liability and risk based on collusion.
 Or an oligopoly, the stability of which curiously depended on a fundamental absence at the centre of the game.
 I chatted to Bob Simon, a game theory academic from London School of Economics about this transition between finite game and interminable system and we ended up thinking about politics and ecology. equilibrium, the gold standard and the Wizard of Oz.
 It was a lot of fun.